tkaefer/java-interview/topics/core/concurrency.md

 - Do not use String literals because they might be referenced else where in the application and can cause deadlock.
 String objects created with new keyword can be used safely.
 But as a best practice, create a new private scoped Object instance OR lock on the shared variable itself which we want to protect.
 - [Do not synchronize on objects that may be reused](https://bit.ly/2T4ZZOr)

+### Compare and Swap (CAS Alogrithim)

+- Traditional locking mechanisms e.g. using synchronized keyword in java, is said to be pessimistic technique of locking or multi-threading.
+- The optimistic approach is like the old saying, “It is easier to obtain forgiveness than permission”, where “easier” here means “more efficient”.
+CAS is an example of optimistic technique.
+StampedLock also has support for optimistic locking.
+- Compare and swap is a technique used when designing concurrent algorithms
+- Compare the value of the primitive to the value we have got in hand.
+- If the values do not match it means some thread in between has changed the value.
+Else it will go ahead and swap the value with new value.
+- Java 5+ lets you utilize the underlying compare and swap features of the CPU your application is running on which makes faster.

 #### Liveness and Performance